Client Guide

 A quick note on re-reviews, proofreading, and “working on my own work” generally.

 I can’t competently proof my own writing shortly after finishing a draft.
-I need to set my work aside for some time—to focus on other, unrelated projects or clients, or on private life—in order to come back to my prior work with fresh eyes.
+I need to set my work aside for some time—to focus on other, unrelated projects or clients, or on private life—in order to see what's actually on the page, rather than what I remember putting there.

 This primarily affects turnaround times on large contracts, where my client has received a lengthy proposal on a form I’ve never seen before.
 I may complete a review, issue summary, and markup of a fifty page proposal on Monday.
-But if it’s sensitive, I’m really going to want to set it aside for a day or two and return to it again before finalizing.
-That review will be another large job, which means blocking off and defending another uninterrupted chunk of time.
+If it’s sensitive, I’m really going to want to set it aside for a day or two and return to it again before finalizing.
+That review will be another large job, which means blocking off and defending another uninterrupted time slot.

 Other Resources

-I’ve published some other guides and tips that migth come in handy:
+I’ve published some other guides and tips that might come in handy: